Jesus never used the word “Trinity,” yet today He describes why believe in it.

 First Reading (Read Prov 8:22-31)

-Occasionally, the Old Testament gives us glimpses into the communion of Divine Persons within God Who were later revealed in salvation history.
+Occasionally, the Old Testament gives us glimpses into the communion of Divine Persons within God Who was later revealed in salvation history.
 This reading is one such passage.
 The author of the proverb writes in a poetic way about the existence of “Wisdom” long before the earth existed.
 The personification of Wisdom suggests that this is a description of the “Word” of God, Who eventually took on flesh and blood and was born into the world of men.
 See that Wisdom was there at Creation with God, “beside Him as His craftsman.”
 St. John later captures this idea in the prologue of his Gospel when he writes, “[Jesus] was in the beginning with God; all things were made through Him, and without Him was not anything made that was made” (see Jn 1:2-3).
 We can feel the deep bond of love between God and His Wisdom: “I was His delight day by day.”
 Yet probably what startles and astounds us most in this passage is the last verse: “I found delight in the human race.”
 The Wisdom became the Word made flesh, Who so delighted in us that He died and rose again to save us.
 When we contemplate this, we are led right into our responsorial psalm.

 Possible response: Father, this proverb wonderfully reminds me that all Creation is permeated with Your Wisdom.
 The trouble I see in it is only temporary.